cyjico/babbage-lite/docs/syntax.md

 * Subtraction: *Run-up Lever* sets only when sign differs between the first ingress axis and egress axis.
 * Division: *Run-up Lever* sets only when the divisor is 0.
 * Multiplication: *Run-up Lever* never sets.
+* Modulo: *Run-up Lever* sets only when the divisor is 0.

 #### Quick Mental Model